AMReX-Combustion/PeleLMeX/Docs/source/manual/Performances.rst

 The graph below compares the timings of the two runs obtained from `AMReX` TinyProfiler.
-Inclusive averaged data are presented here, for separates portion of the `PeleLMeX` algorithm (see the `algorthim page <https://amrex-combustion.github.io/PeleLMeX/manual/html/Model.html#pelelmex-algorithm>`_ for more details):
+Inclusive averaged data are presented here, for separates portion of the `PeleLMeX` algorithm (see the `algorithm page <https://amrex-combustion.github.io/PeleLMeX/manual/html/Model.html#pelelmex-algorithm>`_ for more details):